mo-shahab/vershachi-unlearning/docs/research.md

 4. **back door attacks:** <br> deceiving the machine learning models

-### About the pre-trained models for our tool, have a look at this:
+### table for all the unlearning algorithms with their links:

 | Unlearning Algorithm | Language   | Platform               | Applicable ML Models      | Code Repository                                              |
 |----------------------|------------|------------------------|---------------------------|--------------------------------------------------------------|